NVIDIA/nv-ingest/client/README.md

 - `--log_level`: Sets the log level.
 Choices are DEBUG, INFO, WARNING, ERROR, CRITICAL.
 Default is INFO.
 - `--shuffle_dataset`: Shuffles the dataset before processing if enabled.
 Default is true.
 - `--task`: Allows for specification of tasks in JSON format.
 Supports multiple tasks.
+- `--collect_profiling_traces`: Collect the tracing profile for the run after processing.
+- `--zipkin_host`: Host used to connect to Zipkin to gather tracing profiles.
+- `--zipkin_port`: Port used to connect to Zipkin to gether tracing profiles.

 ## Examples